 The Division of Pediatric Nephrology at the NewYork-Presbyterian Phyllis and David Komansky Center for Children's Health has excellent outcomes in the treatment of children with different kidney diseases, as well as those who ultimately require kidney transplantation.
 Infants and children with complex kidney diseases benefit from a full range of treatment options, including management of:

 Kidney failure in children could lead to consequences that include growth failure, anemia, bone disease, and disruptions to acid base and electrolyte balance.
 Our pediatric nephrologists manage the kidney disease of children, including the period preceding a kidney transplant, should that be necessary.
 Our aim is to manage the disease with the goal of preventing the need for kidney transplantation.
 In other cases, we may be able to prolong the kidney’s ability to function.

-Juhi Kumar, MD Pediatric Nephrology, Kidney Disease, Kidney Failure, Renal Transplantation, Kidney Transplantation, Proteinuria, Dialysis, Glomerulonephritis, Hematuria
+Juhi Kumar, MD, MPH Pediatric Nephrology, Kidney Disease, Kidney Failure, Dialysis, Renal Transplantation, Kidney Transplantation, Proteinuria, Dialysis, Glomerulonephritis, Hematuria

 Division of Pediatric Nephrology

 505 East 70th Street

 For office hours and staff information, view our medical practice page.